jiayiliujiayi/jiayiliu.me/content/author/admin/_index.md

 organizations = [ { name = "X University", url = "" } ]

 # Short bio (displayed in user profile at end of posts)
-bio = "Med student majoring in Pediatrics.
-Interested in nutrition, microbiota, data science, bioinformatics, etc. Learning R, Python and statistics.
-Planning to learn basics in CS and biology. "
+bio = "Atypical Med student with obsessive compulsory personality.
+Interested in data science and bioinformatics.
+Learning R, Python and statistics.
+Addicted to anything that is logical, explicit, flat, sparse. "

 # Enter email to display Gravatar (if Gravatar enabled in Config)
 email = ""